relativelyeducated/Dyadic-Archestructure/README.md

-# Dialectic Archestructure
+# Dyadic Archestructure

 ## Overview
-The **Dialectic Archestructure** is a structural–functional model for understanding how **two sovereign realities** meet in authentic tension to produce a shared operational space — the **chamber**.
+The **Dyadic Archestructure** is a structural–functional model for understanding how **two sovereign realities** meet in authentic tension to produce a shared operational space — the **chamber**.
 It is not a theory of consciousness, morality, or synthesis.
 It is a **physics of interaction**: how independent systems lean into each other just enough to create something neither could produce alone.

 ---